Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Access load status](Shared/Samples/Map/AccessLoadStatus/readme.md) - Determine the map's load status which can be: `NotLoaded`, `FailedToLoad`, `Loading`, `Loaded`.
 * [Apply scheduled updates to preplanned map area](Shared/Samples/Map/ApplyScheduledUpdates/readme.md) - Apply scheduled updates to a downloaded preplanned map area.
 * [Create and save map](Shared/Samples/Map/AuthorMap/readme.md) - Create and save a map as an ArcGIS `PortalItem` (i.e. web map).
-* [Change atmosphere effect](Shared/Samples/Map/ChangeAtmosphereEffect/readme.md) - Changes the appearance of the atmosphere in a scene.
 * [Change basemap](Shared/Samples/Map/ChangeBasemap/readme.md) - Change a map's basemap.
 A basemap is beneath all layers on a `Map` and is used to provide visual reference for the operational layers.
-* [Create terrain surface from a local raster](Shared/Samples/Map/CreateTerrainSurfaceFromRaster/readme.md) - Set the terrain surface with elevation described by a raster file.
-* [Create terrain from local tile package](Shared/Samples/Map/CreateTerrainSurfaceFromTilePackage/readme.md) - Set the terrain surface with elevation described by a local tile package.
 * [Display map](Shared/Samples/Map/DisplayMap/readme.md) - Display a map with an imagery basemap.
 * [Download preplanned map area](Shared/Samples/Map/DownloadPreplannedMap/readme.md) - Take a map offline using a preplanned map area.
 * [Generate offline map](Shared/Samples/Map/GenerateOfflineMap/readme.md) - Take a web map offline.
 * [Generate offline map (overrides)](Shared/Samples/Map/GenerateOfflineMapWithOverrides/readme.md) - Take a web map offline with additional options for each layer.
-* [Get elevation at a point](Shared/Samples/Map/GetElevationAtPoint/readme.md) - Get the elevation for a given point on a surface in a scene.
 * [Honor mobile map package expiration date](Shared/Samples/Map/HonorMobileMapPackageExpiration/readme.md) - Access the expiration information of an expired mobile map package.
 * [Manage bookmarks](Shared/Samples/Map/ManageBookmarks/readme.md) - Access and create bookmarks on a map.
 * [Manage operational layers](Shared/Samples/Map/ManageOperationalLayers/readme.md) - Add, remove, and reorder operational layers in a map.